By Benjamin Taimoorazy, MD FAHS - Nov 6, 2023

 After 90 days, the reported decrease in headache attacks was 74% in (Arm 1) as opposed to 42% in (Arm 2) of the study which was statistically significant.

-As Migraine could be decades long neurological dysfunction, the safety of nutritional supplementation especially if containing Butterbur must be brought into question.
-Long term exposure to to Butterbur has been associated with severe hepatic injury and liver failure.
+As Migraine could be decades long neurological dysfunction, the safety of nutritional supplementation especially if containing Butterbur (even PA free Butterbur) must be brought into question.
+Long term exposure to Butterbur has been associated with severe hepatic injury and liver failure.
 This side effect seems to be due to Pyrrolizidine Alkaloids (PA) present in some Butterbur products.
 Long term safety of PA free Butterbur is still not established.

 Benjamin Taimoorazy, MD FAHS